Zhang-gw97/Hi-Dream/README.md

 - [**Jun 18, 2026**]: Our paper has been accepted to **ECCV 2026**! 🎉
 - [**Jun 18, 2026**]: The **Hi-DREAM** project is now publicly available.
-- **Coming soon**: More documentation, checkpoints, and usage examples will be added.
-- **Coming soon**: Training and inference code will be released progressively.

 ## Hi-Dream